ggreer/geoff.greer.fm/_posts/2016-01-04-on-learning-c-and-zed-shaw.md

 - Variable-length arrays
 - [Variadic macros](https://en.wikipedia.org/wiki/Variadic_macro)

 It's not essential for beginners to know these features, but a book about C should at least mention them.
-K&R also avoids any mention of build systems (autotools), debuggers (gdb, lldb), or profilers (gprof, dtrace).
+K&R also avoids any discussion of build systems (autotools), debuggers (gdb, lldb), or profilers (gprof, dtrace).
 That's more understandable though.
 These tools either didn't exist or were in their infancy when the book was authored.
 Considering how dated those sections would now be, it's probably good that they're missing.

-I'm pretty sure Kernighan & Ritchie never had the goal of covering anything outside the language itself.
+I think Kernighan & Ritchie never had the goal of covering anything outside the language itself.
 And that's the main reason why I can't recommnend K&R to beginners.
 It lacks any sort of "getting started" section.
-It has no guides for setting up a development environment; no information on how to install and use a compiler.
+It has no guides for setting up a development environment.
+There's no chapter on how to install and use a compiler.
 Again, I realize these sections would be completely out-of-date had they existed in the 1988 book.
-Still, it's important that books about languages help users set up development environments.
+Still, it's important that programming language books help users set up development environments.

-K&R is part of a solid intro to C, but it's not enough.
-It needs a few updates to reflect modern C. More importantly, it needs a companion book covering tooling and a setup guide.
+In short: K&R is part of a solid intro to C, but it's not enough.
+It needs a few updates to reflect modern C. More importantly, it needs a companion book covering setup and tooling.
 In its current form, it serves as more of an overview and reference.

 ---
 <span id="lcthw"></span>